yue/boilerplate-cpp/docs/architecture.md

 ## System requirements

-The Yue library requires C++14 for building, so only newer versions of toolchains are supported.
+The Yue library requires C++14 for building, so newer toolchains are required.

 * Linux:
   * GCC >=6 or clang
   * libstdc++6 or newer
   * libwebkit2gtk >= 2.8
+  * Node.js >= 8
 * macOS:
-  * XCode >= 8.3
+  * Xcode >= 8.3
   * The OS X 10.12 SDK
+  * Node.js >= 8
 * Windows:
   * Visual Studio 2017 Update 3.2 with the 15063 (Creators Update) Windows SDK
+  * An x64 machine with Node.js x64 >= 8 installed.

-Note that on Linux due to using libstdc++6 and libwebkit2gtk 2.8, the generated binary can only run on newer distributions at least Ubuntu 16.04 and Debian Stretch.
+Note that on Linux due to using libstdc++6 and libwebkit2gtk 2.8, the generated binary can only run on newer distributions, e.g. at least Ubuntu 16.04 and Debian Stretch.

 On macOS due to using the `WKWebView` API, only macOS 10.10 and later are supported.

+On Windows currently Windows Vista and later are supported.
+It should be possible to support Windows XP with some efforts, but it is not on our roadmap.

 ## Building